RUN-CMD/rails-style-guide/rspec.md

     end
     ```

-* The helpers specs are separated from the view specs in the `spec/helpers` directory.
+* The helpers specs are separated from the view specs in the `spec/unit/helpers` directory.

 ### Controllers

+* The directory structure of the controller specs in `spec/unit/controllers` matches the
+  one in `app/controllers`.
+For example the specs for the controller in
+  `app/controllers/admin/users_controller.rb` are placed in `spec/unit/controllers/admin/users_controller_spec.rb`.
 * Mock the models and stub their methods.
 Testing the controller should not depend on the model creation.
 * Test only the behaviour the controller should be responsible about:
   * Execution of particular methods